-Pumpkin Pie is a rich, creamy dessert that has all of the crisp, savory flavors of autumn.
+Traditional Pumpkin Pie is a rich, creamy dessert that has all of the crisp, savory flavors of Autumn.
 Add a spoonful of whipping cream, snuggle up with a fuzzy blanket and enjoy a slice of pie.

-If this is your first time making your own Pumpkin Pie, this is the perfect recipe for you.
-The steps are easy to follow, the prep is simple, the cook time is reasonable, and you end up with a rich classic Pumpkin Pie that’s perfect for family gatherings, Thanksgiving Dinners, or cozy get-togethers with friends.
+If this is your first time making your own homemade Pumpkin Pie, this is the perfect recipe for you.
+The steps are easy to follow, the prep is simple, the cook time is reasonable, and you end up with a rich perfect Pumpkin Pie that’s perfect for family gatherings, Thanksgiving dinners, or cozy get-togethers with friends.

-- Allow to cool completely on a wire rack or baking sheet before serving.
+- Step Four: Allow to cool completely on a wire rack or baking sheet before serving.
+Enjoy!

 Create a free account to Save Recipes

 All these ingredients can easily be found at your local grocery store.

 - Pumpkin: Canned pumpkin is really great for this recipe because it’s already pureed.

 - Spices: If you have the ability to grind your spices fresh, then that is the best.
 But preground spices will work great to make this incredibly flavorful!
 If using a premade blend of pumpkin spice, use 1.5 teaspoons of this mix.